Skip to content

 The wages are garnished if an employee owes child support, unpaid loans, or court-ordered debts, which means a portion is deducted from their paycheck to pay the debt.
 Federal and state laws regulate how much is taken from an employee's wages.

-Employers must follow garnishment orders and ensure the correct amount is deducted from wages.
-The businesses have to pay the missing amount themselves if they do not follow the rules.
-For example, if a court orders an employer to deduct 20% of an employee’s paycheck for child support, the payroll team must process the deduction correctly and send it to the appropriate agency.
+Employers must follow garnishment orders and deduct the correct amount from wages.
+If they do not follow the rules, businesses have to pay the missing amount themselves.
+For example, if a court orders an employer to deduct 20% of an employee's paycheck for child support, the payroll team must process the deduction correctly and send it to the appropriate agency.

 How do you ensure payroll process compliance?